Maria Anna of Neuburg

 Maria Anna of Neuburg (Note: Mariana) (28 October 1667 - 16 July 1740), was a German princess and member of the Wittelsbach family.
 In 1689, she became Queen of Spain as the second wife of Charles II of Spain, last Habsburg ruler of the Spanish Empire.

 Since Charles never had children, her reign was dominated by the struggle between French and Austrian factions over the Spanish throne.
-When Charles died in 1700, he was succeeded by Philip of Anjou, grandson of Louis XIV of France, leading to the 1701 to 1714 War of the Spanish Succession.
+When Charles died in 1700, he was succeeded by Philip of Anjou, grandson of Louis XIV of France, leading to the War of the Spanish Succession (1701-1714).
 A firm supporter of the Austrian candidate, Maria Anna was exiled and lived in obscurity until her death in 1740.

 Background and marriage

 Born 28 October 1667 at Benrath Palace near Düsseldorf, Maria Anna was the twelfth child of Philip William, ruler of the duchies of Berg and Jülich, and his wife, Elisabeth Amalie of Hesse-Darmstadt.
 A family reputation for fertility and their Wittelsbach connections made the daughters a popular choice for royal marriages.
-Of her sisters, Maria Sophia married Peter II of Portugal, and Eleonore became the third wife of Emperor Leopold.
-Maria Anna was thus aunt to the future emperors Joseph I and Charles VI.
+Of her sisters, Maria Sophia married Peter II of Portugal, and Eleonore became the third wife of Emperor Leopold I. Maria Anna was thus aunt to the future emperors Joseph I and Charles VI.